 - Familiarity with counterweight fly systems and moderate rigging capabilities, both theory and practice.

 - Healthy knowledge of electrical theory and practice, especially with wiring and soldering projects.

-This position is full time involving up to six days of work per week including nights, weekends, and occasional holidays.
+This position is full time hourly involving up to six days of work per week including nights, weekends, and occasional holidays, and includes benefits.
 Hours will vary based on the needs of each production.
-The position is hourly with benefits and will be covered under an IATSE Local 2 contract.
-Position will begin in March 2018.
+Though current IATSE membership is NOT a prerequisite, the position will be covered under an IATSE Local 2 contract.
+Position will begin in Spring 2018.